h12w/gspec/DESIGN.md

 provide the missing features while keeping the solution provided by gotest intact.
 GSpec framework should achieve the following goals:
 * Test organization
-    - A natual way to organize test cases to a complete specification.
+    - A natual way to organize test cases into a complete specification.
     - Common test logic can be shared easily, including common setup/teardown and table-driven test.
 * Test composition